 • Pages : 128

 E-hailing refers to the service provided to book passenger vehicles via any electronic applications such as smartphones, tab, or laptops.
-Such services have provided an easy-to-use mode-transportation since users can get a ride at any location within minutes.
-The growing traffic congestion in countries has negatively impacted the scale of owning private vehicles which is accelerating the demand and usage of e-haling services.
+Such services have provided an easy-to-use mode-transportation since users can get a ride anywhere within minutes.
+The growing traffic congestion in countries has negatively impacted the scale of owning private vehicles, accelerating the demand and usage of e-haling services.
 Moreover, the surge in internet penetration coupled with the growing technological advancements has further propelled the market growth.
-According to the Internet World Stats, in December 2022, the number of Internet users globally stood at 5,544 million which represented an increase of 9.7% in comparison to the 2020 figure for the same month.
+According to the Internet World Stats, in December 2022, the number of Internet users globally stood at 5,544 million, which represented an increase of 9.7% compared to the 2020 figure for the same month.

 Additionally, the higher customer convenience and easy mobility options provided through e-hailing have made mobility companies expand their services through investments and launches.
-For instance, in March 2023, Godugo launched its ride-hailing app for women in Kerela covering 14 districts in the state.
-The app included features such as sending automatic notifications to passengers’ phones as well as Godugo’s monitoring system in case the driver deviates from the route.
-Similarly, in May 2021, OLA launched its “OLA EV” ride-haling in London which would allow riders to specifically book electric vehicle rides.
+For instance, in March 2023, Godugo launched its ride-hailing app for women in Kerela, covering 14 districts in the state.
+The app included features such as sending automatic notifications to passengers' phones and Godugo's monitoring system if the driver deviates from the route.
+Similarly, in May 2021, OLA launched its "OLA EV" ride-haling in London, which would allow riders to book electric vehicle rides specifically.

-The growing number of vehicles on the road, improper public transport availability, and poor driving habits are some of the common causes that lead to traffic congestion.
+The growing number of vehicles on the road, improper public transport availability, and poor driving habits are common causes of traffic congestion.
 Growing population coupled with rapid urbanization are expected to further increase the scale of traffic congestion, especially in major countries such as USA, India, and China.
-According to the World Bank’s data, in 2021, India’s urban population stood at 498.17 million which represented an increase of 2.2% in comparison to the 2020 population figure.
-Moreover, according to India’s Ministry of Road and Transport 2022-2023 annual report, the total number of registered vehicles in India stood at 326 million in 2020, which represented an increase of 10.5% over 2019.
-E-haling enables passengers to travel from their homes to workplaces and vice-versa at a much lower rate and high convenience owing to which the need to use personal transport for traveling is expected to witness slow growth, thereby reducing the overall number of personal vehicles on the road leading to a reduction in traffic congestion.
+According to the World Bank's data, in 2021, India's urban population stood at 498.17 million, representing an increase of 2.2% compared to the 2020 population figure.
+Moreover, according to India's Ministry of Road and Transport 2022-2023 annual report, the total number of registered vehicles in India stood at 326 million in 2020, representing an increase of 10.5% over 2019.
+E-haling enables passengers to travel from their homes to workplaces and vice-versa at a much lower rate and high convenience, owing to which the need to use personal transport for traveling is expected to witness slow growth, thereby reducing the overall number of private vehicles on the road leading to a reduction in traffic congestion.

 The cars segment held a significant market share in 2021.

-By vehicle type, the e-hailing market is segmented into cars, two-wheelers, and three-wheelers.
+The e-hailing market is segmented by vehicle type into cars, two-wheelers, and three-wheelers.
 The e-hailing market is estimated to grow significantly.
 E-hailing services offer a convenient way for customers to book and access transportation.
-With just a few taps on a smartphone, users can request a ride and track the arrival of their driver.
-This convenience has attracted a significant number of customers, especially those seeking an alternative to traditional taxis or public transportation.
-In addition, these services provide competitive pricing compared to traditional taxis.
+With just a few taps on a smartphone, users can request a ride and track their driver's arrival.
+This convenience has attracted many customers, especially those seeking an alternative to traditional taxis or public transportation.
+In addition, these services provide competitive pricing compared to conventional cabs.
 With transparent pricing and the ability to estimate fares upfront, customers can have a clear idea of the cost of their trip.
 Additionally, options like shared rides or pooling services allow users to further reduce costs by sharing their journey with others heading in the same direction.

-The North American e-hailing market is estimated to grow rapidly on account of the increasing consumer adoption of ride-hailing services and the expansion of platforms across cities and regions.
+The North American e-hailing market is estimated to grow rapidly due to the increasing consumer adoption of ride-hailing services and the expansion of platforms across cities and regions.

 By geography, the e-hailing market is segmented as North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
-The US is one of the largest markets for automobiles in the world, and as such, the expansion of the automotive industry is expected to boost the growth of the HMI market in the country.
-Further, the United States holds the largest share of this market propelled by the rising popularity of ride-hailing services, expanding coverage across cities, and continuous technological advancements.
+The US is one of the world's largest automobile markets, and as such, the expansion of the automotive industry is expected to boost the growth of the HMI market in the country.
+Further, the United States holds the largest share of this market, propelled by the rising popularity of ride-hailing services, expanding coverage across cities, and continuous technological advancements.
 The competitive nature of the US e-hailing market has led companies to offer competitive pricing, promotions, and discounts, attracting more consumers.
 However, such strategies can be costly for e-hailing companies as they strive to gain market share and maintain profitability.
-In December 2020, the city of New York announced a pilot program to allow e-hail vehicles to charge passengers based on time rather than distance, aiming to tackle congestion and improve efficiency.
+In December 2020, New York announced a pilot program to allow e-hail vehicles to charge passengers based on time rather than distance, aiming to tackle congestion and improve efficiency.

 • Uber announced in February 2021 that it plans to transition its fleet of ride-hail vehicles in North America to be fully electric by 2030.
 The company also set a goal of being a zero-emissions platform by 2040.

-• In 2019, Uber acquired Careem, a prominent e-hailing service in the Middle East.
-This strategic acquisition allowed Uber to strengthen its presence in the region and expand its reach in the car segment.
-Moreover, both Uber and Lyft launched shared ride options, UberPOOL and Lyft Line, respectively.
+• In 2019 Uber acquired Careem, a prominent e-hailing service in the Middle East.
+This strategic acquisition allowed Uber to strengthen its regional presence and expand its reach in the car segment.
+Moreover, Uber and Lyft launched shared ride options, UberPOOL and Lyft Line, respectively.
 These products allow passengers heading in the same direction to share a single vehicle, reducing costs and promoting efficient utilization of cars.

 E-Hailing Market Scope: